Rakin45/Flask_app/README.md

 This is GitHub repository for a web app that deploys a machine learning model using RESTAPI.
 The purpose of the web app is to forecast data about the quality of water at different locations on an interactive map.

-This application provides an API for users to log in, upload water quality data, and view predictions and historical data insights.
+This application provides a website with a login system for users to log in, upload water quality data, and view predictions and historical data insights.

 ## Getting Started